 Workforce & Succession Planning

 These are just some examples of the most common processes.
 What you’re likely to notice is not only how many there are, but how important they are when it comes to each stage of the employee lifecycle.

 In short, all of these touch employees on their first, last, and most important days at work.
-That’s why having them in place can often play a key role in organizational success.
+That’s why having them in place can often play a key role in organisational success.

 Why Do HR Processes Matter?

 For leaders in HR, processes are everything.
-They are the way you handle operational excellence within your organization, which then extends to almost every aspect of your business.
+They are the way you handle operational excellence within your organisation, which then extends to almost every aspect of your business.

 Therefore, they matter because they help lay the groundwork for employees to succeed in their roles, and for the business to thrive as a result.

 For many businesses, they may handle their processes across an assortment of different tools or spreadsheets that help make them a reality.
 While it helps make them possible, it can often hold back productivity when it comes to creating a seamless experience.

 That’s because manual processes often take more time, result in less-reliable data, and are, on the whole, far less secure.
 While they offer companies a place to start, they are not able to scale or grow with company’s as their needs change or when certain areas of emphasis gain importance.